tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 **Files:** [confusion_matrix.ipynb](Activities/03-Ins_Confusion_Matrices/Solved/confusion_matrix.ipynb)

-Open the starter-file, and highlight the discussion points below while live coding how to use a **confusion matrix**.
+Open the starter-file, and highlight the discussion points below while live coding how to use a confusion matrix.

 * A confusion matrix is used to measure and gauge the success of a model.
 Confusion matrices reveal the number of true negatives and true positives (actuals) for each categorical class, and compare it to the number of predicted values for each class.
 These values are then individually summed by column and row.
 The aggregate sums are then compared to gauge accuracy and precision.
 If the aggregates match, the model can be considered accurate and precise.